 A great time to go shopping for a used car is at the end of a week, month, or better still, the end of the quarter.
 Dealers like to move inventory and banks like to see cash moving in the business, it’s better than stock lingering on the lot.

 Ask about the past and soon due maintenance on the car, ask to see the service records.
 Is the timing belt due, what about a coolant change, brake fluid change, transmission oil change.

 Ask if the recalls have been done, you’ll find the used dealer won’t know about active recalls, as he has 100s of different models on his lot.

 You’ll already know the answers to these questions because you did your research.
 If a timing belt isn’t currently due but will be in say 15 thousand miles or so, use it to drive the price down.

 Remember the price on the window has been inflated, if you checked the price of the same car on Craig’s list they’d be a lot cheaper.
 Of course your not getting a warranty on Craig’s List, so it’s not quite apples and apples.

 All used cars will have defects because they’re used.
 Use it to your advantage, ask for a discount because of that cigarette burn or the scrape in the rear bumper.

 Ask for their best price because you’re looking at another car later that day.
 If you like the car and it passed your tests, be cheeky, offer them 20% off the sticker price, the worst they can say is no.

-If your spending cash and your buying today, use it as bargaining power.
+If you are spending cash and you are buying today, use it as bargaining power.
 Keep chipping away, it’s your money.

-If you need finance, you’ll likely do a better deal organising it yourself in advance, however some branded dealers may have 0% finance on own brand used cars.
+If you need finance, you’ll likely do a better deal organizing it yourself in advance, however some branded dealers may have 0% finance on their own brand used cars.